jasonmacduffie/isles-of-maga/README.md

 Vespertines speak their own language, Vespertinean, and most know Common.
 Vespertines do not tend toward any particular class, and generally prefer to use diplomacy before entering combat.
 They are varied in their skills, having capable fighters, clerics, magic-users, and thieves among them.
 Vespertines have a reputation for being cheerful and sociable, but also sometimes disloyal and scheming.

-**Restrictions:** Vespertines may become any single class, as well as Fighter/Magic-Users and Magic-User/Thieves.
-They are required to have a minimum Charisma of 9, and a maximum Strength of 17 due to their small stature.
+**Restrictions:** Vespertines are required to have a minimum Charisma of 9, and a maximum Strength of 17 due to their small stature.
 Vespertines never roll larger than a d6 for hit points, regardless of class.
 Vespertines may not use Large weapons, and must hold Medium weapons with both hands.

 **Special Abilities:** Vespertines can use sonar to "see" in total darkness, which mechanically works like 60' of Darkvision.
 Also, Vespertines have the ability to create a shrill noise in a line for a 100' range, dealing 1d4 points of damage to any creatures on that line.